 A tight apartment or studio means you might be forced to see and SMELL your cat whilst using their ‘bathroom’ a few times per day, and only that will probably give you the dreaded feeling of having to clean it straight away so the smell doesn’t linger too much in the air especially if you have an open cat litter box.

 Make it work for both of you!

 Well, how hard can it be right?
 You just have to find a place that offers your cat privacy, it gives easy access to the litter box, it’s quiet, dry, and allows proper ventilation (for all your sakes).
 This ‘magic place’ also needs to be out of the way for you not to stumble upon the cat litter box very often (literally), have easy access to it for cleaning, help in maintaining litter tracking at a minimum, and possibly not gross out your friends that come to visit, or make you not want to finish your dinner.
 But what about having multiple cats and having to deal with more than one litter box as indicated?

 I have 2 furry bundles of joy, Dobby and Dot, and they both share a gray plastic open litter box.
 I just clean it more frequently.
 I scoop every morning and every evening, and any time I pass by it and have a little extra time to do it, plus I empty the litter box and wash it properly once per week.

 Although, if that seems like a hustle to you or you lack the time, you can just get one of them fancy self-cleaning cat litter boxes that scoop the poop for you right after your cat just landed a fresh one!
-Great idea, but take into consideration that this kind of litter boxes are even bigger and require to be placed close to an electricity socket!
+Great idea, but take into consideration that this kind of litter box is even bigger and requires to be placed close to an electricity socket!